cy6erskunk/q-n-a/docs/Technical_rules.md

 t.118

-Before the start of the pool, the team match or the bouts of direct elimination FIE
+Before the start of the pool, the team match or the bouts of direct elimination

-39

-November 2023

 (individual or team):